This is a listing of ancestral members of House Stark in A Song of Ice and Fire.

 - Outnumbered Sibling: She grew up with three brothers, two of them older than she.
 Being the only girl in Winterfell is probably the reason why unlike her Junior Counterpart niece Arya, she grew up to be both revered as a beautiful lady, even if in an unconventional way, and a skilled rider.
 She never had a traditionally beautiful and ladylike sister to be compared to.

 - Passionate Sports Girl: According to most accounts given of her, she lived for riding horses.
-Ned also mentioned in the first book that she "would have carried a sword" if she could have got away with it, implying she had some interest in swordplay; Bran later has a green dream confirming this, where he witnesses Lyanna getting the better of Benjen at swords as children.
+Ned also mentioned in the first book that she "would have carried a sword" if she could have gotten away with it, implying she had some interest in swordplay; Bran later has a green dream confirming this, where he witnesses Lyanna getting the better of Benjen at swords as children.

 - Peerless Love Interest: For Robert Baratheon.
 It's implied that his recollections of Lyanna were largely filtered through and distorted by his own mental picture of his "ideal woman."